JeffersonLab/clara-docs/docs/tutorials/running.md

 ---
-title: Data processing
+title: CLI and Processing
 ---

-Really, though,
-do we need to get our hands dirty and start processing the raw data?
-After all we did our fair share when we were post-docs.
-Just sit back, relax and listen Erik Satie.
-The DST will be ready soon...
-But OK, I know, I know you're one of the small minority of scientists that can't wait, who need to process subset of data quickly, define and customize data processing conditions (I am not suggesting post-doc mistrust here), or you think you do, or (more accurately) feel like you do.
-We're happy to exploit that feeling.
-I want to be clear though: we're not here to tell you what you want.
-Still, something in our science DNA compels us to be honest about this: you should follow the following instructions to start data processing yourself.

 ## CLARA CLI

-In this chapter we present instructions how to run CLARA based CLAS12 data processing application.
+In this chapter we present instructions how to run CLARA based data processing application.

-We assume that the `$CLARA_HOME` env variable is pointing to the CLARA run-time environment directory.
+We assume that the `$CLARA_HOME` env variable is pointing to the CLARA run-time environment (CRE) directory.

 Now just simply type:
 ```